RESP – FREE MONEY

 While that is certainly a possibility the reality is with these low interest rates, inflation is killing them.
 I don’t know any savings account paying more then .5% at the moment.
 They are also missing out of the government rewarding you for saving for the beneficiary’s schooling.

 The government will grant you $500 for each $2500 you put in per kid per year.
 Yeah that’s a 20% gain!

 Your kid/kids probably wont be attending post secondary school for 15-20 years from now.
 So if the market does go down chances are it will recover before then.
+The market over the long term is always setting new highs.
+While the past results can be different in the future, I wouldn’t bet against it.
 As your kids get near the age where you feel you will start withdrawals switch to a more conservative investment.

 Say something happens and you didn’t toss the full $2500 in one year.
 The government will allow you to carry over unused contribution room but they will only allow one previous year’s worth of contributions to be used each year.
-Also keep in mind the contribution limit was only $2,000 prior to 2007.
+(Keep in mind the contribution limit was only $2,000 prior to 2007.)